-The formal Religious Education Curriculum includes teaching about Catholic doctrines, traditions, the Scriptures, Sacraments, the Liturgical Seasons and special Feasts days.
+The formal Religious Education Curriculum of Pedagogy of Encounter. includes teaching about Catholic doctrines, traditions, the Scriptures, Sacraments, the Liturgical Seasons and special Feasts days.